How to Use Pinterest for Marketing Your Business – The Candid Cashflow Podcast – Episode 51

 Happy Pinning!

 That’s it!
-If you follow this tutorial, you’ll be well on your way.
+I hope you found value in this content!
+I put quite a bit of effort into creating it.
 Even so, I encourage you to keep seeking information on becoming an even better Pinterest user because it will only benefit you.

 Michelle Schroeder of Making Sense of Cents once said that half of her traffic comes from Pinterest.
 If you’re not familiar with Michelle, she earns 6 figures every month with her blog, and I’d venture to say a good bit of her momentum came from her efforts on Pinterest.

 She’s not the only one, there’s a lot of blogs out there building traffic from Pinterest!
 That’s not all, many people in e-commerce also utilize Pinterest to send traffic to their online stores and products.
+I bought an Etsy course once and the big traffic and sales secret was Pinterest!
 It can be a total game changer!

 Leave a Comment